DigiScore/digiscore.github.io/pages/Impact_case_study_JoyInst.md

 ---
 **FULL LONGITUDINAL STUDY REPORT 2026**

 Over 2025 and into 2026, Kelvin Macharia was a research fellow for DigiScore.
-He repeated hi work at SA JoyTown school and led a longitudinal study on the impact of JoyInst on students.
+He repeated his work at SA JoyTown school and led a longitudinal study on the impact of JoyInst on students.

 The longitudinal study confirms that JoyInst dramatically reshapes the learning experience of Kenyan students